The History of St David's

 This was only possible with the funding from Big Lottery and the Welsh Assembly

-The Community Centre is now a modern spacious building which is able to host a multitude of events, clubs and parties.
+The Community Centre is now a modern spacious building which is able to host a multitude of activities.
 We have modern conveniences such as large screen TV and sound system.
 We have easy access ramps to accommodate wheelchair users as well as a disabled shower room.

 Our water is heated by state of the art solar collectors to make the building as efficient as possible while staying ecological.